 The JWD water distribution system consists of approximately 21 miles of water main.
+Based on the limitations of supply and the projected growth, the expansion of the water district or the extension of the current water system is strictly prohibited.
 Distribution mains are a combination of cast iron (CI), polyvinyl chloride (PVC), cement-lined ductile iron (DI), and asbestos cement (AC) pipe.
 Distribution pipe sizes are either 6-inch or 8-inch in diameter.
 The majority of these pipelines are less than 25 years in age.
 New and replacement mains consist predominantly of PVC pipe.